Do Nothing Matters / by Admin

 “… supporting access to outdoor green and natural spaces can support the health and well-being of a wide range of individuals within a built community.” — WELL09, Provide Natural Access Outdoors

 On this momentous day, we design this card for developers.
-Thanks to them for planning a neighborhood that is accessible to natures.
+Thanks to them for providing housing around parks, so everyone in the community can enjoy convenient access to nature.

 By the way…